The Bride of Lammermoor: The Ashton story

-Scott's biographers have compared elements of The Bride of Lammermuir with Scott's own romantic involvement with Williamina Belsches in the 1790s.
+Scott's biographers have compared elements of The Bride of Lammermoor with Scott's own romantic involvement with Williamina Belsches in the 1790s.
 The bitterness apparent in the relationship between Lucy Ashton and Edgar of Ravenswood after their betrothal is broken has been compared to Scott's disappointment when, after courting her for some time, Belsches married instead the much wealthier William Forbes.

 Locations

 The spelling Lammermoor is an Anglicisation of the Scots Lammermuir.
 The Lammermuir Hills are a range of moors which divide East Lothian to the north from Berwickshire in the Scottish Borders to the south.
 The fictional castle "Wolf's Crag" has been identified with Fast Castle on the Berwickshire coast.
 Scott stated that he was "not competent to judge of the resemblance... having never seen Fast Castle except from the sea."
 He did approve of the comparison, writing that the situation of Fast Castle "seems certainly to resemble that of Wolf's Crag as much as any other".